Visiting Manchester? Don’t miss these incredible spots.

 150 Deansgate, map

-Whether you’re a bookworm or not, you’re going to want to visit John Rylands Library.
-Manchester is home to some of the most beautiful libraries in the world, and this one was jaw-dropping and looked straight out of Harry Potter.
+Whether you’re a bookworm or not, you must visit John Rylands Library.
+Manchester is home to the most beautiful libraries in the world, and this one was jaw-dropping and looked straight out of Harry Potter.

 Other Libraries to Check Out:

-- Chetham’s Library which is the oldest surviving public library in the English-speaking world: Long Millgate, map
+- Chetham’s Library, the oldest surviving public library in the English-speaking world: Long Millgate, map

 - Portico Library built in the Greek Revival style: 57 Mosley Street, map